afonsoc12/firefly-cli/README.md

 # Setup
 If you run firefly-cli, you will see that you do not have connection.
-In order to configure your Firefly III `URL` and `API_TOKEN` you have to run these two commands:
+In order to configure your Firefly III `URL` and `API_TOKEN` you have to run these two commands (you can find [here](https://docs.firefly-iii.org/firefly-iii/api/#personal-access-token) how to find your API Personal Access Token):

 ```shell
 # Start CLI, well this one does not count as a command 🙃